iubieta/cpp/README.md

 };
 ```

----

 ## 2. **Fixed-point Numbers**

-* **What:** A number representation where a fixed number of bits are reserved for the fractional part.
+* **What it is:** A number representation where a fixed number of bits are reserved for the fractional part.
 It is saved as an integer escaled up by n power of 2.
 Where n is the number of bits reserved for the fractional part.
   * `raw = round( int * 2^n )`
 * **Why useful:**
   * Floats are efficient but imprecise; integers are precise but lack fractions.
   * Using fixed n for the scaling up proccesing you can add, substract and compare raws directly.
   * Used in graphics, DSP (digital signal processing), and embedded systems because its more efficient.
-* **Warning:** Multiplication and division is not direct between raws.
+⚠️**Warning:** Multiplication and division is not direct between raws.

 ```cpp
 class Fixed {
 private: